Andy Ibáñez Player Props: Tigers vs. White Sox

-On Thursday, Andy Ibanez (.029 batting average in his past 10 games, with a double, a walk and two RBI) and the Detroit Tigers play the Chicago White Sox, whose starting pitcher will be Lucas Giolito.
+On Friday, Andy Ibanez (on the back of going 0-for-4) and the Detroit Tigers face the Chicago White Sox, whose starting pitcher will be Lance Lynn.
 First pitch is at 6:40 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Royals.
+In his most recent game he had a hitless showing (0-for-4) against the White Sox.

 Andy Ibáñez Game Info & Props vs. the White Sox